 Working as an assistant professor at Concordia University’s Simone de Beauvoir Institute since 2019, Nathalie Batraville teaches and conducts research in the areas of Black feminisms, queer theory, Haitian studies, and prison abolition.
-In doing so, she seeks to generate and illuminate frameworks that challenge both state violence and interpersonal violence.
-Trained in literary studies, she obtained her PhD from Yale University and also worked as a postdoctoral fellow at Dartmouth College with the Society of Fellows.
+She is also a multidisciplinary artist working in ceramics, collage, print, and text.

 Hanover, May 8, 2018.